eqiu0120/Movie-Recommender-XGboost/README.md

 ### Overview

 This project implements a movie recommendation system for a simulated streaming service with around 1M customers and around 27K movies.
-Over the first milestones, we designed, deployed, and evaluated a production-ready recommendation service that interacts with the provided APIs and Kafka event streams.
+We designed, deployed, and evaluated a production-ready recommendation service that interacts with the provided APIs and Kafka event streams.
 The system receives user activity logs (movie requests, ratings, and recommendation requests) and responds with personalized movie recommendations through an inference service.

 ### Project Structure